whatisnuclear/website/_posts/2019-12-07-atoms-for-peace-and-war.md

 American efforts in the power demonstration program had proven that the private industry in the USA could not finance the development of commercial nuclear power.

-> ... industry had badly underestimated the difficuulties involved in designing and
+> ... industry had badly underestimated the difficulties involved in designing and
 > building nuclear power plants.

 Inflation and rising cost estimates were dampening industry interest in nuclear